 Debra “Deb” M. Sofield is a former two-term member of Greenville City Council and is the first woman appointed and elected to the Greenville Water Commission.
 Ms. Sofield grew up in Greenville and has a BA in Public Speaking.
 She is a National Speaker, Author, Coach, Radio Talk Show Host and is President of her own Executive Speech Coaching company.

-She is a visiting professor at Harvard University, John F. Kennedy School of Government and on the faculty of the Woman’s Campaign School at Yale University, where she is Past President of the Board.
-She is a Trainer for the International Republican Institute, Women’s Democracy Network and The Center for Liberty in the Middle East.
+She is a visiting professor, teaching public speaking at Harvard University, John F. Kennedy School of Government, and on the faculty of The Campaign School at Yale University.
+She served on the board for the Women's Democracy Network of Washington, D.C.
+Sofield teaches Communications and Media Training for Civil Society around the world, and she served as a mentor and trainer for The Center for Liberty in the Middle East.

 Ms. Sofield is former chairman of the Greenville County Museum of Art Commission, and served on the boards of South Carolina Children’s Theatre, City of Greenville Small Business Committee and the Columbia College Board of Visitors.
 She is a Liberty Fellow and a graduate of Leadership America, Leadership South Carolina and Leadership Greenville.
 Ms. Sofield is a Recipient of the Order of the Palmetto, the ATHENA Award, Women of Achievement, Leading Women Award, and the Legacy of Leadership Award.